Jackson’s Bay, 1874-1879: Resolutely Untamed

 _______________

-Labour costs topped the expenses at more than £10,000.
-Settlement accounts presented at the commission by Edward Patten—who took over from Bonar in July 1877—show spending on building Macfarlane’s house, offices in Jackson’s Bay and Okura, 50 kilometres of roads, and the beginning of a jetty.
+At more than £10,000, labour costs topped the expenses.
+Settlement accounts presented at the commission by Edward Patten—who took over from Bonar in July 1877—show spending on building Macfarlane’s house, offices in Jackson’s Bay and Okuru, 50 kilometres of roads, and the beginning of a jetty.
 Continuing surveys cost more than £3,000.
-Macfarlane’s own salary “and all necessary tools and appurtenances for works” amounted to nearly £1,300.75
+Macfarlane’s own salary “and all necessary tools and appurtenances for works” amounted to nearly £1,300.76

 In his 1877 annual report to Bonar, Macfarlane stated his satisfaction with the settlement’s progress “in spite of very great difficulties” resulting from its “isolated position” and its “natural disadvantages from its being unsettled bush country.”
 He did not seem to consider the settlers’ inability to grow crops because of the rainfall, or the paucity of work, or the lack of a jetty as much of a problem as the presence of Germans, Poles and Italians, who “above all” represented the settlement’s worst problem.

-Macfarlane must not have read Bonar’s assertions at the 1876 Hokitika inquiry regarding shakespeare’s so-called “rebels” that “we have been keeping [Jackson’s Bay] for the foreign immigrants.”
-The resident agent seemed unaware that English speakers were being channelled elsewhere in the colony, and vehemently protested to Bonar that Jackson’s Bay had “become an outlet for Germans and Poles unable to find employment in other parts of the colony… and Italians… unable to speak even the English language.”76
+Macfarlane must not have read Bonar’s assertions at the 1876 Hokitika inquiry regarding the so-called “rebels” off the shakespeare and “keeping [Jackson’s Bay] for the foreign immigrants.”
+The resident agent seemed unaware that English speakers were being channelled elsewhere in the colony, and vehemently protested to Bonar that Jackson’s Bay had “become an outlet for Germans and Poles unable to find employment in other parts of the colony… and Italians… unable to speak even the English language.”77

 The Macfarlane